 “What a joy it is to work with Jalen [Tolbert].
 Day in and day out, he has a smile on his face to go along with an incredible work ethic.
 He is always trying to learn more about the layers and details of what you are doing.
 Obviously, his skill set speaks for itself, but he has opened himself up to coaching from coach Michael Smith — who has coached a lot of great wide receivers — and continued to learn every day.”

 The work isn’t done for Tolbert, but that isn’t lost on him.
-Refusing to rest on his laurels, Tolbert has a chance to become one of the top receivers in the 2022 NFL Draft, so long as he takes advantage of his opportunity in 2021.
+Refusing to rest on his laurels, Tolbert has a chance to become a playmaker at the NFL level.
+He may be more of a rotational receiver early on, but he has the athletic traits and the well-rounded profile to become more.